 - adhere to and promote principles of non-violence

 - Cooperate with other groups having similar objectives.

 What We Do

 - We began by writing letters to government ministers, writing submissions and dealing with government departments and processes.
 We realised that many of these processes were set up to legitimise what the government intended to do anyway.
 Public opinion was often held in contempt but the government had to be seen to be ‘consulting’.
 There was a disproportionate amount of valuable time spent ‘playing nice’ in these processes compared to the often poor and predictable outcomes.

-- We now focus more on exposing things like mismanagement, economic insanity of logging, the woodchip 'mafia', climate links and so on.
+- We now focus more on exposing mismanagement, the economic loss of logging, the woodchip ‘mafia’, climate links, the political problems and so on.

-- We liaises closely with larger state and national groups such as TWS, EV, ACF.
+- We liaises closely with larger state and national groups.

-- We campaign to make the logging industry truly sustainable which to a large degree involves a shift into existing plantations.
+- We campaign to make the logging industry truly sustainable which involves a shift into existing plantations.

 - We help in the wider campaigns of company boycotts.

-- We constantly challenge the government and logging/woodchip industry to come clean.
+- We expose government and logging/woodchip industry collusion.

 - We hold an annual Easter Forests Forever Ecology camp which attracts over 100 people.
 Botanists, ecologists and conservationists lead walks and discussions about natural history and the threats to our forests.

 - We maintain a highly regarded, website, Facebook page, Twitter account and produce e-bulletins for members and supporters regarding local and global forest and environment news.